 Located in the University Center lower level and in Woodruff Hall on the third floor, the Commuter Lounges feature desktop computers, a printer, and wireless network access.

 Kiosks

 Conveniently located around the Garden City campus, these free-standing computer kiosks are available for quickly checking email, grades, and other on-the-go tasks.
 There are also 12 ALICAT database kiosks in Swirbul Library.
-Find locations at it.adelphi.edu/services/kiosks.php.

 Wireless Access